Vis4Sense/student-projects/2023-2024/llm-trading.md

 1. Progress
    - write my own environment code
 2. Question and difficulty
-   - there are some error with the code, need to be modified
+   - the profit of the trading is very low, I don't know if it's caused by the code error.
+I need to modify the code.
 3. Next step
    - modify the code and do some experienments